 Fear is not a gut feeling.
 Fear is your brain delivering critical information derived from countless cues that have added up to one conclusion.
 Stop.
 Get out.
 Run.

 But sometimes fear isn’t life or death.
 Often, it’s code smell.
 It’s a bad feeling before a deploy.
-There are endless dark alleys in our codebases.
 This talk will explore fear, instinct and denial.
 We’ll focus on our two brains — what Daniel Kahneman describes as System 1 and System 2.
 And we’ll look at how we can start to view “feelings” as pre-incident indicators.

 After many years of ghostwriting, Emily Freeman made the bold (insane?!) choice to switch careers into software engineering.
 She now works as a developer advocate for Kickbox and lives in Denver, Colorado.